mirage/ocaml-dns/README.md

 Please read [the blog article](https://hannes.nqsb.io/Posts/DNS) for a more detailed overview.

+The µDNS library itself is published under the 2 clause BSD license.
+The example MirageOS unikernels are public domain.

 ## Supported RFCs

 * [RFC 1034](https://tools.ietf.org/html/rfc1034) Domain Names - Concepts and Facilities